 - Learning a Language for Work Opportunities

-- Learning a Language for Immigration or International Study
+- Learning a Language That’s Unique

 Finding Your Why: Deciding What Language to Learn

-That’s because a “why” gives you an attainable goal.
+Your “why” will guide the way because it gives you an attainable goal.
 When studying gets tough and it feels like you aren’t making any progress, having a “why” will help keep you motivated and on track.

 - Are you looking to get the most “bang for your buck” by learning one of the world’s most commonly spoken languages?

 Once you find out your “why,” choosing a language should be easy.

 Something to keep in mind, though: When deciding which language you want to learn, you should also consider how difficult the language will be for you to learn.
 The more difficult the language, the more challenges you’ll face and the bigger time commitment you’ll need.

 Learning a Language That’s “Easy” for English Speakers